CY83R-3X71NC710N/CY83R-3X71NC710N.github.io/README.md

 Doing this normally would be a fairly complicated setup especially with the generative aspect to some of the literature.

+Do to the way my PDF viewer works I suggest keeping the titles on tome short or they may go off screen on smaller devices.

 # Todo
 Create scripts & update theme and favicon add gussian blur aswell as programming background.
 Give a red and black theme